chaosim/Talk/README.md

     Get first 2 items in [12, 2, 8, 33, 9] greater than 10.

 ####Implementation####
-When the compiler encounters a function call, it starts matching it character by character with a trie of function declarations it knows about.
+When the compiler/interpreter encounters a function call, it starts matching it character by character with a trie of function declarations it knows about.
 If there's a match, it compiles the call.
 Else it raises an error.

 ####Target language####
-Currently we're aiming for the compiler to emit Python.
-We'll think about alternatives later.
+Currently we're aiming to emit Python from the compiler.
+Alternatively, we can go the interpreter route and may be emit some bytecode for some VM to run.
+Let's see how it goes.
 ####Case sensitivity####
 May be Talk should be case insensitive.
 That way, you can capitalize reserved words, such as 'if', if they occur at the beginning of a 'sentence' and keep them all small otherwise.